bonitasoft/bonita-doc/md/bpm-api.md

 #### Replay activity

-Make this call after all failed connectors have been reset. (only in Performance edition)
+Make this call after all failed connectors have been reset. (only in Performance and Entreprise editions)

 * **URL**
   `/API/bpm/activity/:id`